 current population of hopi tribe

-We are all aware that the Hopi Tribe possesses a deep and lasting cultural heritage that has endured through generations.
+We are all familiar with the fact that the Hopi Tribe has a rich and enduring cultural heritage that has been passed down through generations.

 However, when it comes to the current population of the Hopi Tribe, the numbers might surprise you.
 In recent years, there has been a significant shift in population dynamics within the tribe, and understanding these changes is crucial for gaining insight into the future trajectory of the Hopi people.